SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/helm.md

 Assuming you have installed any ecosystem components: Jaeger, Prometheus, Kafka as discussed [here](./index.md) you can follow the following steps.

-The Helm charts are provided as part of the repository.
-To use the instructions below clone the repostitory.
-They will be published in future.

 For Kafka follow the steps discussed [here](kafka.md)

 ## Install the CRDs